LoafDev/space-invader-reborn/README.md

 # space invader reborn
-A remake of a class space invader game with my tweaks, made with bevy.
+A remake of a classic space invader game with my tweaks, made with bevy.

 # The assets were made by Biped Potato, he is a great youtuber who thought game tutorials should be short and easy to understand